Freshman Orientation Frequently Asked Questions

 No, orientation registration must be submitted online in your New Cards Gateway.

-You will meet with an academic advisor, register for classes, and get your Student ID card.
+At Orientation, you will receive your fall schedule, have an opportunity to speak with an advisor if changes need to be made to your schedule, and receive your student ID.
 You will also have a chance to learn about many campus groups, offices and departments.
 There will also be time after the conclusion of the session to visit any campus offices including financial aid and housing.

 Be sure to check the What Should I Bring to Freshman Orientation section on this page for a full list.